Antisemitism in Greece: Current situation

 In recent years there has been great improvement in Greece-Israel relations, particularly following the disintegration of Israel–Turkey relations after the Gaza flotilla raid.
 In August 2010, Benjamin Netanyahu became the first Israeli Prime Minister to visit Greece.
 On his two-day tour, the Prime Minister discussed with the Greek Prime Minister George Papandreou the possibility of expanding strategic ties and establishing greater cooperation between the nations' militaries and related industries.
 It is yet to be seen what affect this geopolitical change will have on Antisemitism in Greece.
 While Greek Jews today largely "live side by side in harmony" with Christian Greeks, according to Giorgo Romaio, president of the Greek Committee for the Jewish Museum of Greece, there has recently been an increased effort to work with other Greeks, and Jews worldwide, to combat any rise of antisemitism in Greece.

 The Greek government debt crisis, which started in 2009, saw an increase in extremism of all kinds, including some cases of antisemitic vandalism.
 In 2010, the front of the Jewish Museum of Greece was defaced, for the first time ever.
+In 2010 the old Etz Hayyim Synagogue in Hania, one of the most noted Jewish temples in Greece, was set alight twice and 2500 rare books and manuscripts were destroyed.
+In 2011 arsonists attacked Corfu synagogue at the start of the Jewish Passover holiday.
 On Rhodes, on 26 October 2012, vandals spray-painted the city's Holocaust monument with swastikas.
 Partly to head off any new-found threat from extremism, thousands of Jewish and non-Jewish Greeks attended Thessaloniki's Holocaust Commemoration in March 2013.
 The meeting was personally addressed by Greece's prime minister, Antonis Samaras, who delivered a speech to Monastir Synagogue (Thessaloniki).